oddluck/limnoria-plugins/MUD/README.md

 MUD Client

+I suppose this also works as telnet client.
+That's basically all it is at the moment.

 Connect to a MUD over telnet and play over channel/PM.
 Allows one telnet session per nick so you can play with your IRC friends.
 MUD not included, there are plenty out there, there is just a client to allow playing them over IRC.